-This qualification will be a combination of full-time education with formative and summative assessment and consolidation in the real work environment.
+Both qualifications will be a combination of full-time education with formative and summative assessment and consolidation in the real work environment.
+The difference between the Award and the Certificate is the requirement for further mandatory Components which uplift this qualification to a Certificate.